 \subsection{Target selection}

-The halo catalogues produced by \subfindhbt{} \citep{springel_simulating_2021} are used to identify haloes similar in mass to the Milky Way in the parent cold and warm dark matter simulations.
-We select haloes with a mass M$_{200\text{c}}$ between 1-2$\times 10^{12}h^{-1}$\msun{}, where M$_{200\text{c}}$ is the mass enclosed with a radius R$_{200\text{c}}$ such that the density is 200 times the critical density of the universe, $\rho_\text{c}$.
+The halo catalogues produced by \subfindhbt{} \citep{springel_simulating_2021} are used to identify haloes similar in mass to the Milky Way in the parent cold and WDM simulations.
+We select haloes with a mass $M_{200\text{c}}$ between 1-2$\times 10^{12}h^{-1}$\msun{}, where $M_{200\text{c}}$ is the mass enclosed with a radius $R_{200\text{c}}$ such that the density is 200 times the critical density of the universe, $\rho_\text{c}$.
 This is consistent with observed Milky Way masses from \cite{bland-hawthorn_galaxy_2016}.
 We then apply an isolation criterion to these haloes.
 We exclude any potential resimulation target if there is another halo with a mass greater than 0.5$\times 10^{12}h^{-1}$\msun{} within 8$h^{-1}$Mpc.
-This ensures that the Milky Way analogue is the largest object in the resimulated region, and that we aren't investigating a galaxy undergoing a major merger.
-We use the same criteria and check both warm and cold dark matter parent simulations to verify the target halo exists in both simulations with similar properties.
+This ensures that the Milky Way analogue is the largest object in the resimulated region, and that we are not investigating a galaxy undergoing a major merger.
+We use the same criteria and check both warm and CDM parent simulations to verify the target halo exists in both simulations with similar properties.
 If there are multiple haloes that fit these criteria, we use the halo closest to the centre of the box.